 Kamphaengphet

-The club took up immediate residence at the Kamphaeng Phet Provincial Administrative Organization (PAO) Stadium, otherwise known as Chakangrao Central Stadium in the centre of town, becoming members of the third-tier Regional League Division 2 Northern Region.
+Kamphaengphet FC is a professional football club that took up residence at the Kamphaeng Phet Provincial Administrative Organisation (PAO) Stadium, otherwise known as Chakangrao Central Stadium in the centre of town, when the club became a member of the third-tier Regional League Division 2 Northern Region.

 In their first three seasons, the ‘Cha Kung Rao Warriors’ finished in the lower reaches of the division before ending in sixth place in 2012, before slipping back down the table over the following three campaigns.